Stratified $\beta$-numbers and traveling salesman in Carnot groups: Necessity

-Note that Proposition \ref{p:curvature} can only bound horizontal line segments that share some endpoint.
+Note that Proposition \ref{p:curvature} can only bound the drift between horizontal line segments that share some endpoint (namely either $p_1$ or $p_4$).
+In the sequel, we will also be considering pairs of line segments that do not necessarily share an endpoint.
 We now combine Lemma \ref{l:curvature} and Proposition \ref{p:curvature} to derive the following useful corollary, which allows us to bound horizontal line segments that do not share any endpoints.